How to Live - and Thrive - With the Constancy of Change

 - Your next response may be to look for comfort.
 There are unhealthy ways to comfort yourself (eat carbs, drink alcohol, go shopping) and there are healthy ways to find comfort (talk to someone, go for a walk, pray, hydrate, sleep).

 - You may want to "take control" of the change, even if you can't really control it.
-But learning all that you can about your new situation may help you gain some stability and confidence.
+But learning all you can about your new situation may help you gain some stability.
 Creating an action list may help you choose your next steps.

 - Finally, you can try to accept the change.
 After all, life is change, and we should probably practice getting good at it.
 And while we can certainly remember and be thankful for "the way we were," we'll be happier and more effective if we can embrace the opportunity to reinvent ourselves.